-Medical device manufacturers must deal with numerous government regulatory organisations whose primary responsibility is to enforce factors such as product safety, effectiveness and proper record keeping.
+Medical device manufacturers must deal with numerous government regulatory organisations whose primary responsibility is to enforce product safety, effectiveness and proper record keeping.
 When it comes to medical device risk assessment, experience indicates 5 critical factors that relate to both the medical device and its usage.

 I. Design and manufacturing